MA (Theology), University of St Michael's College

 I am a Senior Fellow of the UK Higher Education Academy.

 My research interests include contemporary Christian dogmatics with particular interest in Christology; the doctrines of justification, election and revelation; the Christian life and the theological bases of Christian ethics and politics; as well as the history of modern Protestant theology generally, and within it particularly the theologies of Søren Kierkegaard, Dietrich Bonhoeffer and Karl Barth.
 The latter two are interests shared with a number of my colleagues here in Aberdeen.
 I am also much involved in explorations of the significance of New Testament apocalyptic for contemporary Christian theology.

-In the next few years I'll be preparing the volume entitled Critics of Christianity for the Fortress Press series, Shapers of Modern Theology, editing (together with Mike Mawson) the Oxford Handbook of Dietrich Bonhoeffer, as well as editing the volume of the Edinburgh Critical History of Christian Theology treating the 20th century.
+At the moment I am involved (together with Mike Mawson) in editing the Oxford Handbook of Dietrich Bonhoeffer, as well as editing the volume of the Edinburgh Critical History of Christian Theology treating the 20th century.

 Upcoming speaking engagements include: